kris701/MonoGame.OpenGL.Formatter/README.md

 # MonoGame.OpenGL.Formatter
 This is a project to provide Forms-like UI tools for MonoGame.
 If you want a comprehensive example of how it can be used, check out my [Bug Defenders](https://github.com/kris701/BugDefenders) game repository.
+You can find this as a packge on the [NuGet](https://www.nuget.org/packages/MonoGame.OpenGL.Formatter/) package manager.